A guide to surfing Puerto Escondido

 Have a search of the many options available on Booking.com.
 You can reserve your accommodation online and many do not take payment until the day you arrive, with free cancellation options available.

 If you are looking to splurge you can rent a gorgeous oceanfront room at Bungalows Zicatela or Hotel Ines for less than $80/night.
-Bungalows Zicatela also offers online reservations for those plan-ahead types.
+Bungalows Zicatela has breakfast included and also offers online reservations for those plan-ahead types.

 There are a few hostels on the main strip offering rooms for around $13 USD per night.
 If you are willing to ask around and negotiate a deal in Spanish you can find rooms with a small kitchen for as little as $100 USD per month.